 Each one of us has a heritage.
 And your heritage is an important part of who you are.
 We carry the DNA of those went before us – their successes, their failures and their hopes.
 Gender and race are at the core of identity, whether we like to admit it or not.

 Needless to say a lot has changed in my point of view since that night, looking up at the sky in a psychedelic haze, wondering if aliens were watching us.
+I don’t blame the Acid though.
+It was the scene around it that helped to indoctrinate me.
 A few years ago, I slipped and fell down a rabbit hole.
-It was not a drug induced rabbit hole, but one that leads to a strange Wonderland, filled with statistics and facts and revelations.
+It was not a drug induced rabbit hole, but one that leads to a strange Wonderland, a place of logic and reason, filled with statistics and facts and revelations.
 Some of these facts are inconvenient – as facts tend to be.
 And all of them are politically incorrect.
 If one doesn’t want to look in that direction, I understand.
 It takes courage to go where the truth might take you.

 On this strange journey, did I learn to hate people who are not white?
 No. Of course not.
 I simply learned to stop hating the fact that I was white.
 I am white.
 I am a White, American man.
 It is not a shame.
-It is an honor.
+I’m not sorry for being born White.